HDI-Project/ATM/README.md

 ## Customizing ATM's configuration and using your own data

-ATM's default configuration is fully controlled by `atm/config.py`.
+ATM's default configuration is fully controlled by the intern code.
 Our documentation will cover the configuration in more detail, but this section provides a brief overview of how to specify the most important values.